-George McLellan, Solicitor (New Zealand Qualified), Regulatory Group
+George McLellan, Associate (New Zealand Qualified), Regulatory Group

-I am a Solicitor (New Zealand Qualified) in the Regulatory Group at Fieldfisher.
+I am an Associate (New Zealand Qualified) in the Regulatory Group at Fieldfisher.

 My work regularly includes assisting clients to engage in judicial review proceedings, tribunal proceedings, inquiries, regulatory investigations, private advisory work, law-reform strategy and government relations.
 I also advise on international trade and public international law and am particularly interested in Brexit-related WTO issues.